rajatgirotra/study/java/udemy/java_course/src/main/java/org/optimization/4_README.txt

 and determine which thread each thread is running.
 That method is then charged with having been executed since the timer previously fired.

 Sampling profilers are subject to all sorts of sampling errors.
 Let's say two methods methodA and methodB are executing and methodA is executing longer than methodB.
-However, each time profiler thread executes, it find methodB executing.
+However, each time profiler thread executes, it finds methodB executing.
 That's why it is recommended to run the profiler longer and also reduce the time interval between samples.
 However running the profiler longer is also not very good, as profiling is intrusive and it can affect the overall performance numbers of your application.
 So it is advised to strike a balance here.